USCbiostats/GxEScanR/README.md

 For model 2 there are five possible values that can be output.

 bg_gxe and bg_gxe_lrt are the estimate of $\beta_G$ and the LRT 1 df
-test that the valueof the estimate is zero.
+test that the value of the estimate is zero.
 These values are output when “bg_gxe” is included in the tests value passed to the gweis.mem() routine.

 bgxe and bgxe_lrt are the estimate of $\beta_{GxE}$ and the LRT 1 df